JeffersonLab/clas12-config/README.md

 ## Notes

-* _Regardless your GEMC/COATJAVA versions, as of MM/DD/YYYY, running simulations can require configuration changes._
+* _Regardless of your GEMC/COATJAVA versions, as of MM/DD/YYYY, running simulations can require configuration changes._
   * This is to support simulations retrieving the RF frequency from CCDB and ultimately using real run numbers.
   * The preferred approach is to just start with configuration files from this repository.
   * Other options include: